 |

 II,35.
-THE nous also possesses five spiritual senses, with which it senses the substances presented to it.
-Vision shows it simple, intelligible objects; through hearing it receives the logoi that concern them; the fragrance that is a stranger to deceit delights the nose, and the mouth receives the flavor of the latter; by means of touching it it is confirmed by grasping the exact demonstration of objects. (cf. Origen, D.Prin.
+THE nous, too, possesses five spiritual senses with which it senses the substances presented to it.
+Vision shows it simple, intelligible objects: hearing receives the logoi that concern them; fragrance that is a stranger to deceit delights the sense of smell; and the mouth receives the flavor of the latter; the [sense of] touch confirms it by grasping the exact demonstration of objects. (cf. Origen, D.Prin.
 I,1,9) [S1] The nous, also, has five spiritual senses, by which it sees and feels the minds of creatures.
 Vision shows it beings as [external] objects; through hearing it receives the logoi that concern them; through smell it revels in the holy and unmixed fragrance, while the palate of his mouth delights in them; by touching it receives exactly the certainty that is true in them. |

 2,35. Πέντε καὶ ὁ νοῦς κέκτηται θεῖας αἰσθήσεις, δι' ὧν ἀντιλαμβάνεται τῶν οἰκίων ὑλῶν· καὶ ὅρασις μὲν αὐτὰ ψιλὰ τὰ νοητὰ παρίστησιν αὐτῷ πράγματα· ἀκοὴ δὲ τοὺς λόγους περὶ αὐτῶν εἰδέχεται· τῆς δὲ παντὸς ψευδοῦς ἀμιγοῦς εὐωδίας ἀπολαύει ἡ ὄσφησις, καὶ τῆς ἐκ τούτων ἡδονῆς μεταλαμβάνει τὸ στόμα· διὰ δὲ τῆς ἁφῆς πληροφορεῖται τὴν ἀκριβῆ λαμβάνοντων πραγμάτων ἀπόδειξιν.
 [Muyld, Evag 19, pp. 58-59] [S1] Και ο νους πεντε αισθητηρια πνευματικα κεκτηται δι' ων οραι και αισθανεται τας διανοιας των κτισματων. η μεν ορασις αποδεικνυει αυτωι τα οντα ως πραγματα, δια της ακροασεως τους λογους περι αυτων δεχεται, δι' οσφρησεως δε ευφραινεται οσμηι αγιαι τε και αμιαντωι ͅ της του στοματος αυτου φαρυγγος τουτοις ηδομενης, δια δε της ψηλαφωσεως πεισμονην αληθινην εν αυτοις δεχεται. |